Legislation That Matters

 No Water Transparency

 Data centers consume millions of gallons of water daily for cooling.
 There is no state requirement for data centers to report how much water they use.
 Utilities are contractually barred from disclosing consumption data.
-Act 138 centralized water governance under a new state authority (CURRENT) that could prioritize industrial users over residential and agricultural needs.
+Act 458 of 2025 consolidated Louisiana's groundwater oversight under the state's new Department of Conservation and Energy — the same agency that approves data center wells — with no mandatory reporting requirements for industrial users.
 Residents have no way to know how much water is being consumed or where it's going.

 Reduced Public Input

-DEQ waived pre-filing environmental review for data center infrastructure.
+DEQ eliminated the mandatory pre-filing meeting for water quality certifications statewide — removing the primary public input step before industrial permitting begins.
 The Lightning Amendment waived competitive bidding for power plant contracts.
 The SPEED Act shortened federal NEPA review timelines.
 At every level — parish, state, and federal — the trend is toward faster approvals with fewer opportunities for residents and community groups to weigh in before projects are approved.

 No Grid Emergency Protections